Upadrasta Ramamurty

 Upadrasta Ramamurty (born 1967) is the President's Chair Professor of Mechanical and Aerospace Engineering & Materials Science and Engineering at the Nanyang Technological University (NTU), Singapore.
 Prior to joining NTU, he was a professor in the Department of Materials Engineering at the Indian Institute of Science (IISc), Bangalore, India, from 2000 to 2018.

 Research Contributions

-Ram is an internationally recognized leader in the field of materials engineering and he has made major contributions in a range of scientific areas related to the deformation, fracture, and fatigue in several different classes of advanced materials, with the common theme of developing a deep understanding of the microstructural development, effects of thermo-mechanical processing, mechanisms of mechanical deformation—over a range of length scales—fracture mechanics and physical metallurgy.
-Few of his accomplishments are highlighted below.
+Ramamurty works in the field of materials engineering and has contributed to studies regarding deformation, fracture, and fatigue in advanced materials.
+Common themes in his work include the research of microstructural development, effects of thermo-mechanical processing, mechanisms of mechanical deformation, fracture mechanics and physical metallurgy.